 Choose shallot onions for that recipe.
 To peel them easily either leave them in a bowl covered with water in the fridge overnight or leave them in hot water for half an hour.
 Don’t chop them.
 Only peel them and let them braised together with octopus.

 When cooked, octopus loses a lot of its volume, so don’t assume you did something wrong.
-No salt for that recipe.
-Octopus broth will be salty enough for a perfectly balanced dish.
+Octopus broth is usually salty enough for a perfectly balanced dish.
+That being said, taste before you add salt.

 - 1 big onion, chopped